mortolian/panda-technical/README.md

 ## Project Setup

+- Laravel v10.35.0 (PHP v8.2.13)

 The project will run in development mode using Laravel Sail to facilitate a local Docker `Development` and `Testing` environment.
 If you are unfamiliar with sail you can find the documentation here: https://laravel.com/docs/10.x/sail#main-content

 The project runs using the latest versions or at least latest stable versions of everything requested.

-The project was developed in `PHPStorm`, but should work well in any IDE with the standards being checked with `Laravel PINT` and `.editorconfig`.
+The project was developed using `PHPStorm` as the IDE, but should be viewable in any IDE with the standards being checked with
+`Laravel PINT` and `.editorconfig`.

 Clone the project